-A study from UT Southwestern researchers found that recently introduced cholesterol guidelines would significantly reduce new cardiovascular events, when compared to treatment based on previous cholesterol guidelines.
+A study from UT Southwestern researchers found that cholesterol guidelines, from the American College of Cardiology and the American Heart Association, would significantly reduce new cardiovascular events, when compared to treatment based on previous cholesterol guidelines.

-The research identified Dallas Heart Study participants in the 30 to 65 age range who would have newly qualified for statin use under the new cholesterol guidelines introduced in 2013 by the American College of Cardiology (ACC) and the American Heart Association (AHA).
+The research identified Dallas Heart Study participants in the 30 to 65 age range who would have qualified for statin use under the cholesterol guidelines introduced in by the American College of Cardiology (ACC) and the American Heart Association (AHA).

 In this subset of patients, the study predicted that 3.6 to 4.9 cardiovascular events would have been prevented for every 1,000 people screened and treated according to the new guidelines rather than the old guidelines (using a risk-reduction factor of 30 percent to 45 percent, depending on the statin dosage).
 The Dallas Heart Study is a multiethnic, population-based study of thousands of Dallas County adults whose cardiovascular health has been followed for 10 years.

 Projecting these findings onto the larger Dallas County population, about 4,500 serious cardiac events would have been prevented in individuals 30 to 65 years of age over a 10-year period by following the new cholesterol guidelines.